top of page

 The women come to The Maranatha House usually from prison, living on the street, drug and alcohol programs, or from their own personal homes.
 The Maranatha house provides a safe, structured, and Christ-centered home for women who desire to no longer use drugs or alcohol.
 We have a house manager who lives with the women to provide accountability and encouragement in the recovery journey.

 The costs for the Maranatha house to function include monthly rent for the home, insurance to operate as a sober living environment, electricity, water, and daily physical needs for a household of women.
 To help offset our costs, the women who come to the Maranatha House are sponsored by city programs, county programs, and some are privately funded.
-There are many times the women have no funding, and individuals have generously donated funds for a God bed.
+There are many times the women have no funding, and individuals have generously donated funds for what we call a "God bed".

 The ministry has been very successful in helping the women in our community.